Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 - Final Methods -> Prevent Method Overriding.
 - Final Classes -> Prevent Inheritance

+## Static variables

+- static is a non-access modifier applicable only to a blocks, variables, methods and nested classes.
+- static keyword in Java is used for memory management mainly.
+- Static variables are stored in the static memory.
+- Static variables are created when the program starts and destroyed when the program stops.
+- In other words you can say that only a single copy of static variable is created and shared among all the instances of the class.
+- Memory allocation for such variables only happens once when the class is loaded in the memory.

  ## Difference between == and .equals() method in Java?

 - Main difference between .equals() method and == operator is that one is method and other is operator.